Pomegranate: benefits, dosage, contraindications

 Antioxidant

-The main antioxidants found in pomegranate are polyphenols: anthocyanins, tannins, and ellagic acid.
-These substances are powerful inhibitors of LDL (low-density lipoprotein) oxidation and are avid scavengers of reactive oxygen species generated both intra and extracellularly.
-Pomegranate juice contains about 1.5% by weight flavonoids, polyphenols, pectin, and ascorbic acid.
-The soluble polyphenol content ranges from 0.2 to 1% and mainly includes anthocyanins.
-Furthermore, in both in vivo and in vitro studies, extracts from the peel, seeds, flowers, leaves, and pulp also possess antioxidant activities.
-Notably, the antioxidant activity of pomegranate juice has been compared to that of red wine or green tea, and it appears to be 2 to 3 times superior.
-In vitro, pomegranate juice has shown beneficial effects on nitric oxide levels probably due to its protective antioxidant effects and enhancement of nitric oxide synthase (NOS) bioactivity.
-Nitric oxide synthase increases the availability of nitric oxide, an antioxidant and vasodilator.
+The main antioxidants found in pomegranate are polyphenols: anthocyanins, tannins and ellagic acid.
+These substances are potent inhibitors of LDL (low-density lipoprotein) oxidation and are avid scavengers of reactive oxygen species that are generated both intra- and extracellularly.
+Pomegranate juice contains about 1.5% by weight of flavonoids, polyphenols, pectin and ascorbic acid.
+The content of soluble polyphenols ranges between 0.2 and 1%, and consists mainly of anthocyanins.
+Furthermore, in in vivo and in vitro studies, extracts from the peel, seeds, flowers, leaves and pulp also possess antioxidant activities.
+It should be noted that the antioxidant activity of pomegranate juice has been compared to that of red wine or green tea, and appears to be 2 to 3 times higher.
+Pomegranate juice has shown in vitro beneficial effects on nitric oxide levels, probably due to its antioxidant protective effects and to the enhancement of the bioactivity of nitric oxide synthase (NOS).
+Nitric oxide synthase increases the availability of nitric oxide, an antioxidant and a vasodilator.

 Usages associés